-All youth under the age of 18 must have a parent/guardian signature on their Waiver of Liability, and also need adult supervision for the entire event.
+All youth under the age of 18 must have a parent/guardian signature on their Waiver of Liability (English) (Spanish), and also need adult supervision for the entire event.

 Volunteers are encouraged to wear long pants, sturdy shoes, gloves and sunscreen and bring their own pick-up sticks. (see our What to Bring section below.)

 The goal of our cleanup events is to remove as much trash, debris, and recyclables as possible out of our water ways.

 1. Check out our Upcoming Cleanup Events page (up top).

 2. Select a site.
 For each cleanup event, you will find a list of sites including locations, Site Coordinators (who will lead the cleanup), meeting and parking locations, site considerations/conditions, and the number of volunteers needed.

 3. Follow the signup instructions for your site, as posted on the site list.
 Not all sites require advanced signups.